-I’ve been blogging on and off for years on well-being and family life in our Wiltshire cottage but my professional life as a teacher has remained firmly in the classroom – and the kitchen where I do much of my marking, planning and preparation.
-In the year 2000 I was a ambitious senior teacher in charge of the sixth form at a comprehensive school in Bath.
-I was also heavily pregnant.
+I’ve been blogging on and off for years on well-being and family life in our Wiltshire cottage but my professional life as a teacher has remained firmly in the classroom…… until now.

-Much has changed in the last twenty years in education especially in the way teachers share resources, ideas and best practice.
-I started a senior leadership qualification (NPQSL) at the start of this school year and to take an active interest in evidence- informed classroom practice, in particular on how teenagers learn.
-Now I am leading a school initiative on growing effective independent learners.
-It seems like a good time to start sharing my classroom experiences.
+In some ways, much has changed in the thirty years years I have been a teacher especially in the way teachers share resources, ideas and best practice.
+Yet essentially the job remains the same – sowing seeds, lighting fires, engaging hearts and minds and learning as much from my students as I teach them.
+I started a senior leadership qualification (NPQSL) at the start of this school year, taking an active interest in evidence- informed classroom practice, in particular on how teenagers learn.
+I lead on a school initiative to grow effective independent learners and then the Coronavirus pandemic happened.
+Students and teachers were forced into remote teaching and learning in lockdown.
+Independent learning skills became vital.